Speech crimes

 Speech crimes are certain kinds of speech that are criminalized by promulgated laws or rules.
 Criminal speech is a direct preemptive restriction on freedom of speech, and the broader concept of freedom of expression.

 Laws vary by country in accordance with the legal principles that form the basis of their system of jurisprudence.
 Prohibitions on shouting fire in a crowded theater (as a practical joke, not as a warning) are not considered controversial in any country, given the potential for imminent harm.

 United States

 Definition of criminal speech

 Criminal speech is a legal concept that identifies certain kinds of speech as a crime and outside the protection of the First Amendment.
-Under Constitutional law, freedom of expression includes speech and conduct such as marching, flag burning and campaign contributions.
-In order for a statute that places limits on speech based on its content to be found Constitutional, it must pass strict scrutiny analysis as set forth in United States v.
+In order for a statute that places limits on speech based on its content to be found constitutional, it must pass strict scrutiny analysis as set forth in United States v.
 O’Brien (1968).
-This rule allows for certain time, place and manner restrictions to be placed on the freedom of expression.